mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 only equivalent of `generatedMappings` is produced and sorted.
 To match this behavior I adjusted my JS version by commenting out sorting of `originalMappings[i]` arrays.

-Here are benchmarks for just parsing (which also includes sorting `generatedMappings`) and for parsing and then iterating over all `generatedMappings`.
+Here are benchmark results for just parsing (which also includes sorting `generatedMappings`) and for parsing and then iterating over all `generatedMappings`.

 ![Parse only times](/images/2018-02-03/parse-only-rust-wasm-vs-js.png)

 ![Parse and iterate times](/images/2018-02-03/parse-iterate-rust-wasm-vs-js.png)

-Note that comparison is slightly misleading because Rust version does not optimize sorting of `generatedMappings` in the same way as my JS version does.
+**Note that the comparison is slightly misleading because Rust version does not optimize sorting of `generatedMappings` in the same way as my JS version does.**

-Thus I am not gonna declare that *&laquo;we reached complete parity with Rust+WASM version&raquo;*.
-However at this level of performance differences it might makes sense to reevaluate if it is worth the complexity to use Rust in this module.
+Thus I am not gonna declare here that *&laquo;we have successfully reached parity with the Rust+WASM version&raquo;*.
+However at this level of performance differences it might make sense to reevaluate if it is even worth the complexity to use Rust in `source-map`.

 # Learnings